Startup Funding: UK in 2024 & 7 Ways to Find Funding

 The UK government’s Startup Loan scheme

-The Startup Loan scheme is a government initiative that was launched in 2021 with the aim at invigorating entrepreneurship in the UK.
-It comprises a personal loan of between £500 and £25,000 and has a fixed interest rate at 6% per annum.
+The Startup Loan scheme is a government initiative that was launched in 2021 with the aim of invigorating entrepreneurship in the UK.
+It comprises a personal loan of between £500 and £25,000 and has a fixed interest rate of 6% per annum.
 It can be repaid over one to five years.
 To qualify for this loan, startup founders must submit a detailed business plan and a cash-flow forecast.
 This is to prove that the startup can afford the agreed monthly repayments.
 Startups successful at securing this loan will also be paired with a business mentor for the first 12 months of the agreement.

 Seek funding from the UK’s Innovation Grant